ZandaCross96SD/pwn.college_Aditya/Pondering Paths/implicit relative path.md

 ./run is a relative path, invoked from the right directory!
 ```
 ## What I Learned
-I learned that Linux has a complex namespace where even though you are in the directory using a program in it need for it to be mentioned with relative path and not naked path
+I learned that Linux has a complex namespace where even though you are in the directory using a program in it need for it to be mentioned with relative path and not naked path.
 ## Tangents I went on
 None.
 ## References